MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/ready.md

 - Environment and network security
 - Guest application and VM security

-**Platform automation and DevOps​:** Use guidance for automation and DevOps to assist with the deployment of an Azure VMware Solution Private Cloud, such as:
+**Platform automation and DevOps​:** Use guidance for automation and DevOps to assist with the deployment of an Azure VMware Solution private cloud, such as:

 - Deployment options for Azure VMware Solution, including manual and automated
 - Automated scale considerations and implementation details